 When asked what the worst thing about street life is, the answer from the children is almost always “the nights”.

 If you were to walk through the streets of Jinja after dark you would see the pavements crowded with children, exposed to the elements, with nothing more than plastic sheets or cardboard boxes to cover them.
-Despite Uganda’s balmy climate, its nights can be cold, and bring with them countless mosquitoes and the added threat of malaria, a disease that kills over 1 million people a year, 90% of whom are in Sub Saharan Africa according to UNICEF.
+Despite Uganda’s balmy climate, its nights can be cold, and bring with them countless mosquitoes and the added threat of malaria, a disease that kills over 1 million people a year, 90% of whom are in Sub-Saharan Africa according to UNICEF.

 With the darkness comes potential abuse, in all of its most horrific forms.
 Verbally, they are told they are worthless, no better than the vermin they share the streets with.
-Physically, they can be beaten by anyone who has the inclination to do so.
+Physically, they can be beaten by anyone who inclines to do so.
 And then there are the people who roam the streets looking for children to sexually abuse, or use to take the risk for them in criminal acts like carrying stolen goods.
 Against all of this, the children living on the streets have little protection.

 Tom*, aged 14 tells us “the community accuse us that we are responsible for some bad deed but this is not true.
 They need to change their attitude towards children living on the street and see us as their children too.”